Irreel/AnyActions/DataPrep/README.md

 # Explained

 For openapi.yaml, it has explicit information about operationId, which is the name of the API endpoint.
-Use the function `process_openapi_yaml` to extract these information.
+Use the function `endpoint_from_openapi_yaml` to extract these information.

 For swagger.yaml, the name of the API endpoint is inconsistent.
-It is recommended to convert swagger to openapi format first, and then use the function process_openapi_yaml to extract the API information.
+It is recommended to convert swagger to openapi format first, and then use the function endpoint_from_openapi_yaml to extract the API information.

 Reference:
 https://cookbook.openai.com/examples/third_party/web_search_with_google_api_bring_your_own_browser_tool